darinbunker/HomePiSecurity/INSTALL.md

   * Connect via SSH from a different computer
     * Execute: `ssh pi@10.0.0.100`
       * use the password for the pi user
-1. Install the Prerequisites on the RaspberryPi
-  * System Update:
-    * Execute: `sudo apt-get update`
-    * Then Execute: `sudo apt-get upgrade`
-  * MySQL
-    * Execute: `sudo apt-get install mysql-server`
-      * set the sa password (Ex.
-"TheMySQLPass!”)
-  * Python
-    * Python should already be installed on the Raspbian images.
-    * You can check the Python version by executing the following command:
-      * Execute: `python  --version`
-  * Python-MySQL
-    * Execute: `sudo apt-get install python-mysqldb`
-  * Twilio-Python
-    * Execute: `sudo apt-get install python-setuptools`
-    * Execute: `sudo easy_install pip`
-    * Execute: `sudo pip install twilio`
-  * Apache Web Server
-    * Execute: `sudo apt-get install apache2 -y`
-  * Java
-    * Java is already installed on the latest version of Raspberry Pi
-      * You can check the Java version by using this command: `java -version`
 1. Get the HomePiSecurity Code
   * Create the directory on the RaspberryPi
   * Commands to execute: